Lesbian Terms & Code In Women's LGBTQ History

 Lesbian / LGBT Terms

-"The fire is the future and the past, is the flame".
-Up for a bonnie wee respect-to-the-past LGBT / Lesbian quiz challenge?
+Up for a bonnie wee LGBT / Lesbian trivia quiz?
 Will you score :)

 BTW 2